gerpy/rpm-install/README.md

 landscape_bottom_bottom=1080
 ```
 However, the top and the bottom screen of the 3DS are not the same apsct ratio so when you swan top and bottom screen, they come streched.

+### Melon DS

+I was not able to find the config files so I was left with the touchscreen to try to draw layouts by hand.
+I've set a layout with a top 4x screen (1020 pix wide) and a bottom 1.5x screen (384 pix wide).
+The LCD shader looks fine.

 ---